 The Department brought the case pursuant to PHL § 230(10)(p), which provides for an expedited hearing when a licensee is charged solely with a violation of Educ.
 Law § 6530(9).
 The Respondent is charged with professional misconduct pursuant to Educ.
-Law § 6530(9)(b), "having been found guilty of professional misconduct by a duly authorized professional disciplinary agency of another state where the conduct upon which the finding was based would, if committed in New York state, constitute professional misconduct under the laws of New York state."
-This case is based on an Order of the Texas Medical Board (Texas Board), finding the Respondent guilty of professional misconduct resulting from his improper prescription practices.
+Law § 6530(9)(b), "having been found guilty of professional misconduct by a duly authorized professional disciplinary agency of another state where the conduct upon which the finding was based would, if committed in New York state, constitute professional misconduct under the laws of New York state," and § 6530(d), "having (his) license to practice medicine revoked, suspended or having other disciplinary action taken..." where the conduct resulting in the disciplinary action taken against his license to practice medicine would, if committed in the state of New York, constitute professional misconduct under the laws of the state of New York.
+This case is based on an Order of the Virginia Board of Medicine (Virginia Board), finding the Respondent guilty of professional misconduct resulting from his improper prescription practices involving controlled substances.